 - Use a food processor to blend soup until it’s smooth.

 - Return to pot and add cream to the soup.
-Stir over low heat, until cream is well mixed and the soup is warm.
+Stir over low heat, until the cream is well mixed and the soup is warm.
 Remove from heat and serve.

 Rowan Berry and Crabapple Chutney w/Chestnuts, Rosemary & Mugwort